teaching-lab/stack-cs-activities/activities/pairing-file-commands-python/README.md

 ## Setup and preparation

 * Print and cut the [cards](cards.pdf) so that you have 17 strips.
+(Use one-sided printing.)
 There is an odd number of strips because you can have an odd number of students, so that you can create one group of 3.

 ## Activity overview